Want to know how to start healthy eating habits? Wish you could quit eating junk and have a healthy diet instead?

 From congestive heart failure to morbid obesity, the damage our food choices have on our health is astonishing.
 This affects not only our insides, waistbands, and health but also our pockets.
 High-risk life insurance and doctor’s bills don’t come cheap, which should kick you into high gear to start saying no to your junk food cravings.

-Let’s dive into what makes junk food so irresistible, how to detox your body from these terrible decisions, how to train yourself to eat healthily, and what benefits this will have not only on your body but your lifestyle.
+Let’s dive into what makes junk food so irresistible, tips for how to detox your body from these terrible decisions, how to train yourself to eat healthily, and what benefits this will have not only on your body (like achieving a healthy weight) but your lifestyle.

 Why Can’t I Stop Eating Junk?

 What makes all this greasy, processed, and crave-worthy food so hard to pass up?
-One contributing factor is said to be dopamine.
+One contributing factor, as medically reviewed studies show, is said to be dopamine.
 This neurotransmitter is responsible for the feeling of pleasure in the human body.
 So when you take a bite of the cookie or cake you’ve been eyeing, brain neurons release dopamine, giving your body the feeling of pleasure and comfort.

 This feel-good emotion is enough to have a person keep coming back for more.
 The human body will continually seek out this feeling, sometimes completely forgetting about the consequences of the action.